BLOCKvIO/ios-sdk/README.md

 - [x] Fetching individual Vatoms
 - [x] Searching for Vatoms on the BLOCKv platform
 - [x] Responding to Web socket events
-- [x] Dispalying Vatoms in a `UICollectionView`
+- [x] Displaying Vatoms in a `UICollectionView`
-- [x] Visually representing Vatoms using faces (new)
+- [x] Visually representing Vatoms using faces

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Design

 The SDK has two logical modules: Core and Face.
-The responsibilites are as follows:
+The responsibilities are as follows:

 ### Core

 - API integration
   - Provides platform endpoints with a strongly typed API.
 - User token management
   - Handles platform authentication.
 - Web socket integration
   - Simplified layer for interacting with the websocket.
 - Data Pool
   - Vends 'regions' which monitor a collection of Vatoms.
 Enables real-time synchronization for some regions.

 ### Face